 If you want a smooth user experience, you’ll have to curb your enthusiasm for showing your expertise through complicated graphics.
 This book will really shift your mindset around this task.

 There are tons of incongruencies and scattered information about CSS-based design on the internet.
 You might get confused by the information, which is where this book comes into the picture.
 It’s a quick-start tutorial guide to advanced CSS-based web development.

 Even though CSS is easy enough to learn, it’s a bit tricky to master.
 This useful book will help you learn effective planning, organization, and maintenance of your stylesheets.
 You’ll also learn how to apply liquid, elastic, and hybrid layout designs.
-You will be able to create image maps, layout forms, recognize common browser bugs, and learn how to fix them.
 After reading this book, you’ll feel prepared for your job position more than ever.
 So it’s safe to say that this book deserves to be read and re-read multiple times.

 This book goes beyond the basics of programming and offers lessons on the use of variables, data structures, functions, and control structures.
 However, the subtitle of the text is a bit misleading as the book is not for complete novices.
 It’s still an excellent resource that will enable you to write efficient and elegant code, but pick this up only once you’re well-versed with the basics of programming.

 This book will teach you how to create dynamic, interactive, data-driven websites.
 It’s an easy-to-read and straightforward guide for HTML users who want to develop their skills.
 You’ll need to be proficient in HTML initially in order to make sense of it, but for beginner programmers, this book will guide you towards building interactive websites with ease.

 Reading Web Development Books is Just the Beginning